esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 Ever feel like you're playing a role?
 Like the person people see isn't really you?

-Someone gave a name to this:
+Brennan Manning gave a name to this in *Abba's Child*:

 > "The impostor is the false self shaped by others' expectations rather than authentic inner promptings.
 The impostor thrives in places that reward the compliant, the performing, the image-maintaining.
 The impostor whispers: 'If they knew the real you—the doubting, struggling, messy you—they'd reject you.'
 So you hide.
 You perform.
 You maintain the image.
 And you die inside while looking alive outside."
 >